jscriptcoder/web3-crowfunding/README.md

-# web3-crowfunding
+# Web 3.0 Crowfunding (idea in progress)

-Crowdfunding decentralized application similar to Kickstarter
+Crowdfunding decentralized application similar to Kickstarter built on the blockchain with web3 technologies.